savoirfairelinux/building-inclusive-open-source-software/docs/B-DSU.md

 Provide a piece of paper to all of the trainees attempting the training.
 Ask them to make a list of five person the 5 peoples they trust the must, people they would go to for advices (no matter whether they are colleagues, family or friends).
 Once that's done, ask them to count a point each time the answer is yes to the following questions.

 1. Are all of them of the same ethnicity as you ?
-2. Are all of them straight ?
+2. Do all of them have the same sexual orientation ?
 3. Do all of them have the same nationality as you ?
 4. Are all of them considered valid ?
 5. Did all of them have or are pursuing a diploma ?
 6. Are all of them cisgender ?
-7. Are none of them unemployed ?
+7. Are all of them working/studying or being retired ?
 8. Are all of them from the same or higher economic background as you ?
-9. Are most of them women and gender minority ?
+9. Are most of them mens ?
 10. Do they all speak the language of the country they live in ?

 ---